open-telemetry/opentelemetry.io/content/en/docs/getting-started/ops.md

 weight: 4
 ---

-OpenTelemetry can help you with that!
+OpenTelemetry can help you!
 To accomplish your goal of getting telemetry out of applications without touching their code, we recommend that you learn the following: